 - If you install a language pack after you install this update, you must reinstall this update.
 Therefore, we recommend that you install any language packs that you need before you install this update.
 For more information, see Add language packs to Windows.

-ASP.NET sequentially executes requests that have the same SessionID, which means you may see the requests piling up in the queue if there are lots of concurrent requests that have the same SessionID.
-After you apply this fix, you can limit the number of the requests in the queue through the following AppSetting:
+ASP.NET sequentially executes requests that have the same SessionID.
+This means that you may see the requests collecting in the queue if there are lots of concurrent requests that have the same SessionID.
+After you apply this fix, you can limit the number of the requests in the queue through the following appSettings entry:

 <appSettings> <add key="aspnet:RequestQueueLimitPerSession" value="50"/></appSettings>

-If you marshal an array of struct A and an array of struct B as SAFEARRAY, and struct A and struct B have identical GUIDs, a memory leak may occur.
+If you arrange an array of struct A and an array of struct B as SAFEARRAY and struct A and struct B have identical GUIDs, a memory leak may occur.

 4019289 May 2017 Preview of the Quality Rollup for the .NET Framework 3.5, 4.5.2, 4.6, 4.6.1, and 4.6.2 for Windows Server 2012: May 16, 2017